CU-BDA-2022/CourseInfo/README.md

 620 Space Sciences Building
 loredo@astro.cornell.edu
 Office hours:  Tuesdays, 4pm - 5:30pm, and by appointment (please avoid Mondays)
+*In-person* office hours will be in **Space Sciences Bldg Rm 616** (enter via the doors facing the Big Red Barn; turn left then right to get to the elevator; take elevator to 6th floor; walk straight down the hall to 616, at the back of the building).

 **Teaching Assistant:**
 Georgia Smits: <ges256@cornell.edu>